Motion Attribution for Video Generation: Discussion

 \subsection{Limitations}

-Gradient-based attribution is computationally expensive, requiring high upfront cost for per-sample gradient computation (see \S\ref{app:runtime}), though this cost is amortized across queries.
+Gradient-based attribution is computationally expensive, requiring a high upfront cost for per-sample gradient computation (see \S\ref{app:runtime}), though this cost is amortized across queries.
 Our analysis treats each video as a whole unit, thereby avoiding collapsing motion into frame-level appearance, but it risks overlooking the fact that only certain segments may carry motion-relevant information.
 Highly informative intervals can be diluted when averaged with static or redundant portions of the same clip.
-This suggests an open direction toward finer-grained attribution at the motion segment or motion event level, which could reveal more precise insights into how different phases of a trajectory shape motion learning.
+This suggests an open direction toward finer-grained attribution at the motion-segment or motion-event level, which could yield more precise insights into how different phases of a trajectory shape motion learning.
 Another limitation is that our motion masks may overemphasize camera-only motion; we detect this by spatial uniformity of $\motionweights$ and down-weight such clips, but a full disentanglement of ego and object motion remains future work.

 Additionally, our framework does not explicitly account for classifier-free guidance (CFG), which is widely used in practice to steer video generation but introduces discrepancies between training-time attribution and inference-time dynamics.
 As a result, our influence estimates may not fully capture how guidance alters motion behavior.
-In addition, while attribution-driven fine-tuning improves targeted motion quality, it may introduce trade-offs with base model capabilities.
-This raises the need for future work on balancing targeted motion adaptation with the preservation of broader generative capabilities.
+In addition, while attribution-driven fine-tuning improves targeted motion quality, it may introduce trade-offs in the base model's capabilities.
+This underscores the need for future work to balance targeted motion adaptation with the preservation of broader generative capabilities.